ZaharBozhok/Study/2 course/ElectricalEngineering/1/README.md

+# How to use

+  - Open calc file
-Open first sheet, enter your variant in the yellow field.
+  - Enter your variant in the yellow field on the first sheet
-(Optionally: check your variant data)
+  - (Optionally) Check your variant data
-Jump to the last sheet - result table without measurements.
+  - Copy result table from the last sheet